1. Home: Explore careers

 • specialise in lighting or sound design

-• become self employed and install equipment in homes
+• become self employed and install screens and equipment in music venues, sports stadiums and transport hubs

 Current opportunities